skip to main content

 Offer Of Interview Scheme

 If you consider yourself to be disabled and you wish to apply for the Offer of Interview Scheme then please complete the relevant section of the form when submitting your application.
-Whether or not you are seeking an interview under the scheme, please advise us if you consider that you have a disability and will require reasonable adjustments in order to participate in the interview process.
+Whether or not you are seeking an interview under the scheme, please advise us if you consider that you have a disability, are neurodiverse or have a long-term health condition and will require reasonable adjustments in order to participate in the interview process.

 Please note: Any false declaration of disability to obtain an interview under the Offer of Interview Scheme will subsequently invalidate any offer of a post.